allergyguide/allergyguide/static/tool_assets/oit_patient_resource.typ

 3. *Stopping:* Sometimes, OIT is stopped.
 This may be due to taste aversion, lack of time to commit for patient/family, side effects, or other reasons.
 This is rare: only around 2% of preschoolers have to stop.

-#warning-box("Important Safety Note:")[
+#warning-box("'Use it or lose it'")[
   #v(0em)
-  *Remember:* Even after your child finishes the maintenance phase, if the food is not regularly consumed at least weekly to help the body 'remember' the food is not harmful, the allergy may return.
+  *Remember:* completing the maintenance phase is not the end.
+To keep the protection you worked for, your child must continue eating the food *at least once a week*.
+If regular consumption stops, the allergy may return.
 ]

 #pagebreak()